-Right-of-use assets are depreciated over the lease term or useful life of the underlying asset, whichever is the shortest.
+Right-of-use assets are depreciated over the lease term.

 Where a lease transfers ownership of the underlying asset or the cost of the right-of-use asset reflects that the Group anticipates to exercise a purchase option, the specific asset is depreciated over the useful life of the underlying asset.